-We recognise that some staff, including those with existing mental health concerns, may be particularly struggling during lockdown given the changes to every day routine, and we are therefore offering free access to a suicide prevention and support app for all NHS and social care staff.
+We are offering free access to a suicide prevention and support app for all NHS and social care staff:

 Grassroots is a charity who aim to prevent suicide through open and direct conversations.
 Their free app is an easily accessible suicide prevention resource, packed full of useful information to help colleagues stay safe.
 Colleagues can use it if they are having thoughts of suicide or if you are concerned about someone else who may be considering suicide.